 Keeping chemical washdown areas safe is a major responsibility for employers and workers who risk exposure to chemicals and unsafe food.
 Generating awareness about chemical washdown safety is also important to share with the millions of food consumers who may not be aware of these behind-the-scenes processes at the thousands of vegetable, meat and frozen food processing plants around the world.

 Martin Carter is responsible for food industry safety communications programs at Graphic Products.
 Graphic Products customers include Ocean Spray, Safeway, Tyson Foods, Kellogg’s, Pepsi, Coca Cola, General Mills, JR Simplot and Hershey.
-For more information, contact [email protected]or call 1-800-788-5572 Ext.
+For more information, contact [email protected], call 1-800-788-5572 Ext.
 5683 or visit www.DuraLabel.com.